esetnod32-russia/eset-laravel-docker-boilerplate/readme.md

 ### Work with (php-fpm7.1, Nginx,  Mysql5.7.*, docker)

 - Clone your fork into the ~/Sites/laravel folder
  `git clone git@github.com:esetnod32-russia/eset-lumen.git.`

 - Install Docker on the local machine (Windows - https://docs.docker.com/compose/install/) for (MacOs - https://docs.docker.com/compose/install/) for (Linux - https://docs.docker.com/compose/install/)

 - Move to
  `cd eset-laravel`

- Then running the following command
+- Then running the following command
  `сp .env.example .env`

- If it works on successfully, running following command `composer install`
+- If it works on successfully, running following command `composer install`

 - Then running the following command
  `docker-compose`

- If doesn't work on `docker-compose` check your local Docker else running the following command `docker-compose up -d`
+- If doesn't work on `docker-compose` check your local Docker else running the following command `docker-compose up -d`

- If is ok, running the following command
+- If is ok, running the following command
  `docker ps`
- You should see three Docker containers, it means You are on your way xxD
+- You should see three Docker containers, it means You are on your way xxD

 - Then running the migrations `php artisan migrate`